joist-orm/joist-orm/README.markdown

 ### Todo

 In general priority/itch order:

 - Open source a `joist-graphql-utils` with the `entityResolver` logic in it
 - Fix reactive rules not catching "middle-references" changing (fixed?)
-- Support `documentId`-style props in unsafe methods
+- Support `documentId`-style props in partial methods
 - Optionally move `begin` to the start of Unit of Work
 - `readonly asyncValue` that integrations into `populate`
 - Codegen'd test builders
 - Add Collection.load(loadHint) (see branch, potential tsc 3.9 issue)
 - Support user-defined types
 - LargeCollection support